Where Did I Leave My Glasses? Open-Vocabulary Semantic Exploration in Real-World Semi-Static Environments: Related Work

 \subsection{Change Detection in Object-Aware Mapping}

-To enable robots to navigate in unknown environments, modular approaches typically require constructing a geometric map while simultaneously localizing the robot within it.
-While traditional methods have focused on achieving high geometric precision, recent approaches have begun to incorporate semantic understanding to build object-level maps~\cite{grinvald2019volumetric,Rosinol20icra-Kimera,hughes2022hydra}, thereby enabling more advanced contextual reasoning and decision-making~\cite{gu_conceptgraphs_2023}.
+While traditional mapping methods have focused on achieving high geometric precision, recent approaches have begun to incorporate semantic understanding to build object-level maps~\cite{grinvald2019volumetric, hughes2022hydra}, thereby enabling more advanced contextual reasoning and decision-making~\cite{gu_conceptgraphs_2023}.
 A common assumption in localization and mapping systems, however, is that the environment is static, which limits real-world applicability.

 Several efforts have emerged to relax this assumption.
-One common strategy is to identify moving objects and mask them as outliers~\cite{yu_ds-slam_2018, DOT, schmid_dynablox_2023}.
+One common strategy is to identify moving objects and mask them as outliers~\cite{yu_ds-slam_2018, schmid_dynablox_2023}.
 While this can reduce artifacts in the environment map, it also leads to information loss and instability when large portions of the scene are dynamic~\cite{tipaldi_lifelong_2013}.
-Another approach is to jointly track the camera pose and dynamic components~\cite{xu2019mid,runz2018maskfusion}, but such methods often require changes to be observed across consecutive frames.
+Another approach is to jointly track the camera pose and dynamic components~\cite{xu2019mid }, but such methods often require changes to be observed across consecutive frames.
 This is limiting in real-world settings, where environment changes are often semi-static, meaning the changes are observed only at discrete times (e.g., when a robot revisits a scene).